Online only promotion* Pay only R1000 per person if you book a group bigger than 6 people together online and pay by credit card.

 Transfers to included tour highlights.

 There is no central meeting point for this tour.
-A transfer service will collect you from your Cape Town accommodation.
+A transfer service will collect you from your Cape Town or Stellenbosch accommodation.

 Local and international flights are excluded.